-LB for AC and monotone circuits
+LB for AC0 and monotone circuits

-- Nevertheless, the clean combinatorial structure of a circuit has been used to prove lower bounds for some natural classes of circuits. - The proofs of these lower bounds introduced and developed some highly interesting techniques. - We'll discuss lower bounds for constant depth circuits and monotone circuits in the next 2 lectures.
+- Nevertheless, the clean combinatorial structure of a circuit has been used to prove lower bounds for some natural classes of circuits. - The proofs of these lower bounds introduced and developed some highly interesting techniques. - We'll discuss the lower bound for constant depth circuits in the next lecture.